+'''

-HtmlWriter.format_template (name, fields, default=None) Format a template with a set of replacement fields.
+HtmlWriter.format_template (name, fields, default=None)

+'''

-ormat a template with a set of replacement ne
+Format a template with a set of replacement fields.

 - name The name of the template. - fields A dictionary of replacement field names and values. - default The default template to use if the named template cannot be found.
 If None, use the 'PageID-name' template if that exists, or the named template otherwise.